 During this time, David also obtained his official civil aviation & radiophonist certifications issued by the Agencia Estatal de Seguridad Aérea (AESA) and the Ministerio de Fomento which allows him to fly RPAS (Remotely Piloted Aircraft Systems) up to 25kg within controlled Spanish airspace.

-He currently has more than 10 years of experience in the sector.
+He currently has more than 13 years of experience in the sector and he is working in Mallorca for the television of the Balearic Islands, IB3.